Spousal Support: Frequently Asked Questions

 How can I get spousal support (alimony)?

-Spousal Support (also called Alimony) is available only in divorce cases or “separate maintenance” cases.
-If you were not married, there is no Spousal Support.
-No matter how long you lived together, or how many children you may have had.
+Spousal Support (also called Alimony) is available only in divorce or “separate maintenance” cases.
+If you were not married, you cannot collect Spousal Support-no matter how long you lived together, or how many children you may have had.
 No marriage, no Spousal Support.

 If you want Spousal Support, you must ask for it in the papers you file with the court.

-- Suppose you are the person filing the divorce.
-In your divorce petition, you can include a request for Spousal Support.
+- If you are the person filing the divorce, you can include a request for Spousal Support in your divorce petition.

-- Suppose your spouse filed the divorce first.
-In your “answer” you can include a request for Spousal Support.
+- If your spouse filed a divorce against you, you can request Spousal Support in your answer.

 Spousal Support is available only if the spouses are living “separate and apart from each other.”
 If you are still living with your spouse, you can’t get Spousal Support.
-You might get a divorce even while you’re living together.
-But you won’t get Spousal Support.
+Even if you get a divorce while you’re living together, you cannot get Spousal Support.

 What Are the Grounds For Getting Spousal Support, And How Much Will It Be?